rkgIITBh/data-structures.github.io/HTML/graphSearch.md

 ## Graph Search

-Graph seach is a fundamental step in processing a graph.
-The search is systematic traversal of the edges and visit of vertices.
-The search should try to ensure that no vertex is visited more than its degree times.
-However, each edge should be traversed at least once in the graph search.
+Graph search is a fundamental step in processing a graph.
+The search is a systematic traversal of the edges and visits of vertices.
+The search should ensure that no vertex is visited more than its degree times.
+However, the search should traverse each edge at least once.
 The two requirement leads to the conclusion that a graph search is a systematic way to ensure an edge is traversed at least once and at most a constant number of times (preferably &le; 2).

-Tremaux believed it is possible to trace out a path in a maze by a systematic exporation of the available routes.
-His solution is to unroll a ball of thread from entrance to exit.
-The method he employed is to avoid every threaded route that led to a deadend.
+Tremaux believed it is possible to systematically trace out a path in a maze from the available routes.
+His solution is to unroll a ball of thread from the entrance to the exit.
+He employed to avoid every threaded route that led to a dead-end.
 It helped him to avoid all explored paths.
 So, he was able to find the exit.
 We construct an equivalent graph of a maze by associating a vertex with each intersection and joining every pair of vertices by an edge if their corresponding intersections are directly reachable.
 An example of a maze and its equivalent graph is given below.
-The picture is taken from Chapter 4 of Rober Sedgewick and Kevin Wayne's text on algorithms.
+The diagram is from Chapter 4 of Rober Sedgewick and Kevin Wayne's text on algorithms.
 <p style="text-align:center">
     <img src="../images/tremaux.png"><br>